johnsosoka/site-johnsosoka-com/website/blog/_posts/2023-07-12-custom-gpt-data.md

 ## Key Concepts

-There are some basic concepts that we need to understand before we can use custom data with chatGPT.
+Some basic concepts that we need to understand before we can use custom data with chatGPT.

 ### Vector Embeddings